All Volunteers must be inducted by a Picton Dawn Chorus staff member before checking our traplines.

 Korimako (Bellbird) - Park at the Sussex Street playground.
 Head up the Scout track and down the tarmac road back to the playground.

 Pipiwharauroa (Shining cuckoo) - Park at the Sussex Street playground.
 As you look up the tarmac road, there is a track that heads into the bush, uphill from the main Picton-Waikawa walking track.
 There is a wooden sign hidden in the flax bush.
-Follow the bike track and head up towards the water tower (but you don’t reach it) and then back to Picton marina, ending near Shelley Beach.
+Follow the bike track and head up towards the water tower (but you don’t reach it) and then back to Picton marina.

 Ruru (Morepork) - Start at the Leicester Street entrance to the Domain.
 Head up the hill on the bike track, up to the ridge and back down again to the starting point.